civol/HDLRuby/README.md

    1. Statements are grouped in sequence until a time statement is met.

-   2. The grouped sequence are executed in parallel.
+   2. The grouped sequences are executed in parallel.

    3. The time statement is executed.